bigdatagenomics/adam/docs/source/01_intro.md

 - Parquet is simply a file format which makes it easy to sync and share data using tools like `distcp`, `rsync`, etc
 - Parquet provides a command-line tool, `parquet.hadoop.PrintFooter`, which reports useful compression statistics

-In the counting k-mers example above, you can see there is a defined *predicate* and *projection*.
+In the counting k-mers example above, you can see that there is a defined *predicate* and *projection*.
 The *predicate* allows rapid filtering of rows while a *projection* allows you to efficiently materialize only specific columns for analysis.
 For this k-mer counting example, we filter out any records that are not mapped or have a `MAPQ` less than 20 using a `predicate` and only materialize the `Sequence`, `ReadMapped` flag and `MAPQ` columns and skip over all other fields like `Reference` or `Start` position, e.g.

 Sequence| ReadMapped | MAPQ | ~~Reference~~ | ~~Start~~ | ...
 --------|------------|------|-----------|-------|-------